0xABAD/gooey/README.md

 Setup Tool
 ----------

-Gooey comes with a setup tool that commands that may aid in development:
+Gooey comes with a setup tool that contains commands that may aid in development:

-- **local** `go run setup.go local`: This command will convert gooey to be installed as a local package.
-This is for those don't want to put their project on their *gopath* and want to pin down certain versions for their dependenices.
-When run this command will transform the imports of its sub packages that it uses to be relative local imports (i.e. use "./filewatch" instead "github.com/0xABAD/gooey/filewatch").
-This commands needs to be run inside the gooey directory.

-- **gopath** `go run setup.go gopath`: The inverse of the *local* command as it will convert relative local imports to those that refer to the gopath.
-This commands needs to be run inside the gooey directory.

 - **favicon** `go run setup.go favicon FILE PACKAGE_NAME`: This will create a file named `favicon.go` that contains `const FAVICON string` where the value is